 It is reasonable that the region can position itself to warehouse products pre- and postmaquiladora manipulation.
-The types of positions that come with these activities include truck drivers, material handlers (also forklift operators) and inventory staff.
-Educational levels desired to qualify: high school diploma or GED for entry level with specific training for truck driving (professional training) and inventory-type positions.
+The types of positions that come with these activities include: truck drivers, material handlers, forklift operators, warehouse managers/supervisors, shipping and receiving, data input, purchasing and inventory staff.
+Educational levels range according to occupation, from possessing a high school diploma or general education diploma (GED), to obtaining a commercial driver's license (CDL) from the state of residence for transportation positions.
+As for inventory-type positions, these may require a certificate of completion from an accredited training provider.